 2. Hire dedicated drivers with merchandising skills

 Because the look of a market and the products inside are so important, it requires special attention from the service provider.
 "A vending machine does first in, first out [automatically], but a micro market operator has to be involved in merchandising," said Jim Brinton CEO of Avanti Markets and Evergreen Vending in Tukwila, Wash., which currently operates 250 micro markets.
 He trains his drivers to rotate product and be aware of stales.

-3. Understand the needs of the new client
+3. Understand the needs of the new clientele

 Micro markets have created a meal stop for customers.
 "It's driving a lot more customers to buy full meals versus just snacks," said Brinton, "so operators have to have enough of those items."

-Offering a full meal includes different kinds of fresh foods as well as the snacks and beverage options to pair with them.
+Offering a full meal includes different kinds of fresh foods as well as the snacks and beverage options to pair with it.

 Specifically, hot beverages are evolving in micro markets.
-The clientele visiting these new formats likes having single cup options, which more micro market operators are adding.
-“In our micro markets, we’re running Keurig type single cup, Tassimo and even some Starbucks iCup brewers in large locations,” explained Brinton.
-He sells these in addition to traditional coffee service being offered elsewhere by the location.
+The clientele visiting these new formats like having single cup options, which more micro market operators are adding.
+"In our micro markets, we're running Keurig type single cup, Tassimo, and even some Starbucks iCup brewers in large locations," explained Brinton.
+He sells these in addition to traditional OCS being offered elsewhere by the location.

 "What really goes up in a micro market is the premium beverage, healthy and fresh food," said Coffey of Canteen.
 For example, in the Avenue C markets, 11 percent of the total sales are from specialty salads.
 The price point of these salads is $5 to $6, nearly double what can be charged for salad in a food vending machine.
 "This is a new customer that never used vending before," said Coffey.